 - Decreasing or preventing overdoses

-These effects work together to provide a comprehensive treatment plan that can help you improve your overall health and well-being as you make progress in your recovery.
+These effects work together to provide a comprehensive treatment plan that can help you improve your overall health and well-being as you progress in your recovery.

-- Phase one – The first phase of your treatment will be meeting with a provider who will go through your medical history and perform an assessment.
-From the information they gather, they will come up with a medication assisted treatment plan to help you through the withdrawal process.
-Your provider will maintain close monitoring of you through the withdrawal process to help you manage the symptoms and adjust the doses of Suboxone or other medications as needed to help keep you comfortable.
-You may also begin counseling to help you and your care team get to the root of your addiction and treat any co-occurring mental health conditions.
+- Phase one – The first phase of your treatment involves meeting with a provider who will review your medical history and perform an assessment.
+From the information they gather, they will develop an MAT plan to help you through the withdrawal process.
+Your provider will also monitor you closely during this period to help you manage the symptoms and adjust doses.

 Recovery from drug addiction is not a one-size-fits-all remedy.
-At BrightView, we understand that each person has their own struggles that require different types of help to achieve long-term sobriety.
+At BrightView, we understand that each person has struggles that require different types of help to achieve long-term sobriety.
+Through outpatient care that includes comprehensive care management, counseling, and MAT, we can help you get the support you need to progress in your recovery.